 Soror Johnson currently serves as the Sigma Gamma Rho National Education Fund (NEF) Financial Secretary.

-Soror Nolan currently serves as the 2020-2022 Southwestern Region Technical Committee Chair and the 2020-2022 National Technology Committee Chair.
+Soror Nolan currently serves as the 2022-2024 Southwestern Region Nominations Committee Chair.

 Several of our members have served in leadership roles at the regional and national levels and have made noteworthy sorority contributions.